BakasaRus/geometric_lib/tests/Tests_report.md

 ```

 # Сonclusion
 Neither function checks the input data.
 Unreal values can be passed to it and no errors will raised.
 It is about second point of tests goal.
-Moreover _triangle.py_ _area_ function may return float when it is possible to return int (this agrees with the docs, but may not be an obvious solution).
+Moreover _triangle.py_ _area_ function may return float when it is possible to return int (this agrees with the docs, but may not be an obvious solution)